Skip to content

 connectionMeta: { backend: 'static' },

-Remote docks are a kit-side feature (see Vite DevTools Kit → Remote Client).
-The kit injects a connection descriptor into the iframe URL; on the hosted page, connectDevtool auto-detects the descriptor from the URL fragment / query string — call it as usual:
+Remote docks are a host-side feature — hosts that support them (Vite DevTools is one; see its remote-client docs for that implementation) inject a connection descriptor into the iframe URL.
+On the hosted page, connectDevframe auto-detects the descriptor from the URL fragment / query string — call it as usual:

 Events